AI-sandbox/MergeGenome/readmes/README_11_store_allele_data_npy_h5.md

 Input flags include:

-* -q, --query LIST, Path to query .vcf files with data for each chromosome (required).
+* -q, --query PATH, Path to query .vcf file (required).
 * -o, --output-folder PATH, Path to output folder to store the modified VCF files (required).
 Note: make sure a '/' appears at the end of the output folder.
 * -s, --data-format STRING, Separate or average maternal and paternal strands (required). **separated:** split maternal and paternal strands into separate samples. **averaged:** combine maternal and  paternal strands by averaging them.
 * -f, --file-format, Format of the output file (required).  **.npy:** store data in numpy format. **.h5:** store data in h5py format.